mnivoliez/CSB-CodingGame/README.md

 ## Difficulties

 As I do not know how the speed is calculated from the thrust, I do not know how to determine my next position.
-I tried using a genetic algorythm as it is suggested by the challenge presentation page.
+I tried using a genetic algorithm as it is suggested by the challenge presentation page.
 I have never done that before and as it seems like the right call, it is difficult to learn to do it quickly.

 15 hours is really short.